-- At least 50 percent of vendors must be farmers, ranchers, and other agricultural producers who sell food, plants, flowers, and added-value products, such as jams and jellies, they have grown, raised, or produced from products they have grown or raised. - Up to 30 percent of market vendors may be those who sell food, but do not fit into the first category.
-This includes sales of wildcaught fish, freshly made food available for immediate consumption on site, cheesemakers who do not raise their own animals, and the like. - Up to 20 percent of market vendors are not required to be related to agriculture or food. - (3) The market cannot obstruct a path that is part of a required pedestrian circulation system. - 4.
+- (2) At least 70 percent of vendors must be farmers, ranchers, and other agricultural producers who sell food, plants, flowers, and added-value products, such as jams and jellies, they have grown, raised, or produced from products they have grown or raised.
+Up to 20 percent of market vendors may be those who sell food that is freshly made and available for immediate consumption on site.
+An additional 10 percent of market vendors may be community groups, services, or other vendors or organizations not necessarily related to agriculture or food. - (3) The market cannot obstruct a path that is part of a required pedestrian circulation system. - 4.
 Fairs, carnivals and other major public gatherings.
 [No change.] - 5.
 Show of model homes.
 [No change.] - 6.
 Natural disasters and emergencies.
 [No change.] - 7.
 Staging areas for public utility installation.
 [No change.] - 8.
 Radio Frequency Transmission Facilities.
 [No change.] - B. RX, C, E, and I zones.
 The regulations for temporary uses in the RX, C, E, and I zones are as follows: - 1.
 Parking lot sales.
 [No change.] - 2.
 Seasonal outdoor sales.
 Seasonal outdoor sales are allowed for up to one month at any one time.
 This does not apply to Community and Market Gardens; they are regulated by Chapter 33.237, Food Production and Distribution. - 3.
 Fairs and carnivals.
 [No change.] - 4.
 Warehouse sales.
 [No change.] - 5.
 Natural disasters and emergencies.
 [No change.] - 6.
 Staging areas for public utility installation.
 [No change.] - 7.
 Radio Frequency Transmission Facilities.
-[No change.]
+[No change.] - 8.
+Farmers Markets are allowed as follows: - a.
+Markets are allowed on sites in the RX, C, E, and I zones.
+The Market may be open up to 70 days per calendar year. - b.
+At least 70 percent of vendors must be farmers, ranchers, and other agricultural producers who sell food, plants, flowers, and added-value products, such as jams and jellies, they have grown, raised, or produced from products they have grown or raised.
+Up to 20 percent of market vendors may be those who sell food that is freshly made and available for immediate consumption on site.
+An additional 10 percent of market vendors may be community groups, services, or other vendors or organizations not related to agriculture or food. - c.
+The Market cannot obstruct a path that is part of a required pedestrian circulation system.